Skip to content

 Then run:

-codex --model-provider ocm
+codex --profile ocm

 Example with Authentication